Comparison·Jun 15, 2026·12 min read

 DeploymentCloud, on-prem, hybrid.
 Enterprise implementation typically measured in quartersCloud-first SaaS, same-week activation, no professional services required

-Score postureCRIF sells its own scores plus access to its bureau dataBring any score, including CRIF.
+Score postureCRIF sells its own scores plus access to its bureau dataBring any score, including CRIF, or your own model, absorbed unchanged.
 Floowed orchestrates, never competes with the scoring vendor

 Where CRIF StrategyOne is on the shortlist